lazzaric92/js-carousels/README.md

 A bit old fashioned but still cool.
 All you need is HTML and CSS unless you want to create the elements with JavaScript.

 ### Scroll it, drag it
+You can either scroll it or drag it.
+Your choice.